-Under Section 36(1) of the Family Act ‘[t]he parents of a minor child living separately may agree an arrangement for the exercise of their parental rights and obligations at any time.
-If the parents do not reach an agreement, the court may determine how their rights and obligations are to be exercised, even if no application to this effect has been made; in particular the court has to decide which of the parents is to be granted custody (osobná starostlivosť – personal care) of a minor child.
+Under Section 36(1) of the Family Act ‘[t]he parents of a minor child living separately may at any time agree an arrangement for the exercise of their parental rights and obligations.
+If the parents do not reach an agreement, the court may determine how their rights and obligations are to be exercised, even if no application to this effect has been made; in particular the court has to decide which of the parents is to be granted physical custody of the minor child.
 The provisions of Sections 24, 25 and 26 shall apply mutatis mutandis’.

 5 If the parents conclude an agreement on the question of parental responsibility, which formalities must be respected to make the agreement legally binding?

-An agreement between parents regarding their parental rights and obligations must be approved by the court.
+Agreements between parents regarding their parental rights and obligations must be approved by a court.

 6 If the parents cannot come to an agreement on the issue of parental responsibility, what are the alternative means for solving the conflict without going to court?

 Out-of-court resolution of disputes is possible by mediation under Act No 420/2004 on mediation.
-This act also applies to disputes arising from relationships governed by family law.
-Mediation is an out-of-court procedure in which the parties concerned use the assistance of a mediator to resolve a dispute arising from their contractual or other legal relationship.
-Any agreement reached through mediation must be in writing and is binding on the parties to the procedure.
+This act also applies to family law disputes.
+Mediation is an out-of-court procedure in which the parties concerned use the assistance of a mediator to resolve a dispute involving a contractual or other legal relationship between them.
+Any agreement reached through mediation must be made in writing and is binding on the parties to the procedure.

 7 If the parents go to court, what issues can the judge decide upon relating to the child?

-The court can, in principle, decide anything except to award sole custody (personal care) to one of the parents.
-Only if one parent is deprived of their parental rights and obligations can a single parent have sole custody of a child.
-In practice, however, the court will decide which of the parents is to have personal care of the child, and who is to represent the child and administer the child’s property.
-The court will also decide how the parent who was not awarded custody of the child is to contribute to the child’s maintenance or will approve the parents’ agreement on maintenance payments.
+The court can, in principle, decide anything except to grant sole custody to one of the parents.
+Only if one parent has had their parental rights and obligations removed can the other parent be granted sole custody of a child.
+In practice, however, the court decides which of the parents is to have physical custody of the child, and who is to represent the child and administer the child’s property.
+The court also decides how the parent who was not granted physical custody of the child is to contribute to the child’s maintenance or the court approves the parents’ agreement on maintenance payments.

 8 If the court decides that one parent shall have sole custody of a child, does this mean that he or she can decide on all matters relating to the child without first consulting the other parent?

-The term ‘parental responsibility’ does not translate well in the context of Slovak family law.
-Slovak family law recognises the term ‘parental rights and obligations’, which are always shared jointly by both parents (so there can never be ‘sole custody’ unless the other parent is dead, does not have legal capacity or has been deprived of their parental rights and obligations).
-A distinction needs to be made between these cases and entrusting a child to someone’s ‘personal care’.
-If a child is entrusted to the personal care of one of the parents, that parent can make decisions on all routine matters relating to the child’s everyday life without the consent of the other parent; but all important issues relating to the exercise of parental rights and obligations (administration of the child’s property, moving the child abroad, citizenship, granting consent to health care being provided, preparation for a future occupation) require the consent of the other parent.
-If the parents are unable to agree on a decision, the court decides at the request of one of the parents.
+The term ‘parental responsibility’ does not have an exact equivalent in Slovak family law.
+The term used in Slovak family law is ‘parental rights and obligations’, which are always shared jointly by the two parents, which means that there can never be ‘sole custody’ unless the other parent is dead, does not have legal capacity or has had their parental rights and obligations removed.
+This needs to be distinguished from physical custody.
+If physical custody is granted to one of the parents, that parent can make decisions on all routine matters relating to the child’s everyday life without the consent of the other parent; but all important issues relating to the exercise of parental rights and obligations (administration of the child’s property, moving the child abroad, citizenship, giving consent for medical treatment to be provided, vocational training) require the consent of the other parent.
+If the parents are unable to agree, the decision is taken by a court at the request of one of the parents.

 9 If the court decides that the parents shall have joint custody of a child, what does this mean in practice?

-The court may award alternating personal care (i.e. joint custody) to both parents if they are both fit to raise the child and are interested in the child’s personal care, and if this arrangement is in the child’s interest to better meet his or her needs.
-If at least one of the parents agrees with shared personal care of the child, the court is obliged to find out if joint personal care is in the child’s interest.
+The court may grant alternating physical custody (i.e. joint custody) to the parents if they are both fit to raise the child and are interested in physical custody of the child, and if this arrangement is in the child’s interest and will better meet his or her needs.
+If at least one of the parents agrees with joint custody, the court must examine whether joint custody is in the child’s interest.